 Stefan Lessard Net Worth

 Stefan Lessard net worth: Stefan Lessard is an American musician who has a net worth of $75 million.
-Stefan Lessard is most famous for his career as the bassist for The Dave Matthews Band.
-He's been a member of the rock band since 1991.
-He is also a co-writer of the music for Grand Canyon Adventure: River at Risk.
+Stefan Lessard is most famous for his career as the bass guitarist for The Dave Matthews Band.
+He's been a member of the rock band since its founding in 1991.

 His nickname is Fonz.

 In January 2008, Lessard formed the supergroup Yukon Kornelius with Guster's Adam Gardner and the Barenaked Ladies' Ed Robertson.
 That same year, he composed and arranged the original score for the IMAX film "MacGillivray Freeman's Grand Canyon Adventure: River at Risk."
 Carter Beauford and Tim Reynolds also appear on the score.